Satendra-singh-oos/Dsa_Revision/QuickJSQustion.md

  - There are mainly two types of data types in JavaScript: primitive data types and object (reference) data types.

-1)Primitive data types are the basic data types in JavaScript.
+1) Primitive data types are the basic data types in JavaScript.
 They include numbers, strings, Booleans, null, and undefined.
 Symbols are also primitive data types, that represent unique identifiers.

-2)Object data types are data types that contain other data types.
+2) Object data types are data types that contain other data types.
 They are created using object literals or constructor functions.
 Objects, Arrays, and Functions are examples of object data types.